 The Grantham Scholars training programme has been designed to help you become an expert activist around seven core themes.
-As a Grantham Scholar, you are funded for six months more than most other PhD students, to give you time to develop these skills.
+As a Grantham Scholar, you are funded for three months more than most other PhD students, to give you time to develop these skills.

 Grantham Scholars are ambassadors for sustainability at the University of Sheffield.
 You will be able to play an active role in the Grantham Centre, engage with the outside world on sustainability matters and take public roles as activists in sustainability causes.
 Throughout your PhD, you will meet visitors to the Grantham Centre who come from policy, industry and academic backgrounds, to learn how sustainability ideas are created, developed and implemented by research institutions, businesses and governments.